sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 ```

 ### 3.5 MPC
-    Build the MPC software package used in the cross tool chain.
+    Build the MPC software package used in the cross-compile toolchain.

 ```sh
 tar xvf ${DOWNLOADDIR}/mpc-1.2.1.tar.gz -C ${BUILDDIR}